mralexgray/CocoaLumberjackFramework/README.md

 # Procedure

-This is a description of how this was achieved.
+This is a general description of how this was achieved.

 1. Create directory
 2. Add standard .gitignore
-3. Add License file
+3. Add License file (e.g. the MIT License)
-    e.g. MIT License
 4. Add standard rakefile and rakefile.config
 5. Add existing project as submodule in Frameworks folder e.g. Frameworks/CocoaLumberjack